getting-around

 How to Get a DGT Sticker

-Place it on the lower-right corner of your windshield, clearly visible from outside.
+Place the sticker on the lower-right corner of your windshield, clearly visible from outside.

-Check your sticker eligibility free at pegatinas-dgt.com by entering your Spanish registration number.
+To check your eligibility for free, enter your Spanish registration number at pegatinas-dgt.com.
 The miDGT app also shows your classification.

 Fines and Enforcement